Threat Protection Tests — Complete Guide

-How to safely test your endpoint and gateway antivirus with benign threat simulators.
+How to safely verify your endpoint and gateway threat protection with industry-standard test signatures.

 How It Works

-- Navigate to Threat Gen from the sidebar.
+- Navigate to Threat Protection from the sidebar.

 - The file is generated on-demand and delivered over HTTPS.